Mary Cleere Haran

 Mary Cleere Haran (May 13, 1952 - February 5, 2011) was an American singer known for her work as a cabaret artist.
 Her skills in performing popular music and jazz enabled her to entertain audiences with either genre or a combination of the two.
-A review in the trade publication Variety described her as having "an easygoing earthiness that glows in the velvet textures of her voice ..."
+A review in the magazine Variety described her as having "an easygoing earthiness that glows in the velvet textures of her voice ..."

 Early years

 Haran was born in San Francisco, California, one of eight children in an Irish Catholic family.
 Her father, James Haran, taught English, film and theater at City College of San Francisco.
 Her mother encouraged Haran to study dancing and violin, but she eventually turned to singing.
 In her youth, her favorite singers included Ella Fitzgerald, Judy Garland, and Peggy Lee, and their work influenced her style and choice of material as a professional singer.
 She was also influenced by Depression-era films that she watched in her youth.
 Later, they provided material as she wove anecdotes about that period with performances of songs of the time.

 As a teenager, Haran performed in musicals at the Eureka Theater.
 While a student at San Francisco State University, she was an English major, which she considered to be a basis for her partiality to lyricists.